aburt1/PerplexEditor/README.md

   - **Summarize Text**: Create concise summaries

 ### Toolbar Button
-- Click the PerplexEditor icon in your toolbar
+- Click the Andrew's Tools icon in your toolbar
 - Choose your desired action from the dropdown menu

 ### Keyboard Shortcuts